 We are proud of our reputation as being highly professional, yet friendly and approachable, and we have an excellent track record of helping our clients claim the maximum amount of compensation for their injuries.

-Suffering an accident or illness at any time is stressful enough, but if an incident occurs while you are in a foreign country, the negative impact on your life is likely to be heightened.
+Suffering an accident at any time is stressful enough, but if an incident occurs while you are in a foreign country, the negative impact on your life is likely to be heightened.

 If something like this happens to you, and someone else is liable, it’s important to have a highly skilled legal team by your side.

 Our personal injury experts have wide ranging experience handling incidents, such as:

 Our team of experienced lawyers will guide you through the process in a sensitive way to ensure you claim the compensation you deserve.

 We’ll help you to understand if you have the legal basis for a case, and if so, we’ll assist you to gather all the necessary information to make a successful claim.

 We’ll provide you with a free initial consultation so you can ask any questions you may have and so that we can fully understand the details of what’s happened to you.

 Many people don’t realise that they are eligible for compensation even when an accident takes place on foreign soil.
 The specialist personal injury lawyers here at Lanyon Bowdler are vastly experienced and have a track record of success supporting clients who have been injured abroad.

 One of the reasons for our success is the large number of contacts our personal injury claims solicitors have developed across Europe and beyond.